mqtthiqs/at-doc/docs/atelier/getting-started.md

 The number of output channels set up determines how many channels the processors will work with.

-## Use as a plugin
+## Use as a plug-in

-_Atelier_ can be used as a plugin in a VST3/AU/AAX host.
-The plugin and the standalone app offer the exact same functionality; patches created on one can be used with the other.
+_Atelier_ can be used as a plug-in in a VST3/AU/AAX host.
+The plug-in and the standalone app offer the exact same functionality; patches created on one can be used with the other.

 ## And now?